Coronavirus - Medi-Cal Applications and Eligibility During the COVID-19 Public Emergency

 Applying for Medi-Cal in a Hospital

-A program called, Hospital Presumptive Eligibility (HPE) allows some people to receive short-term full-scope Medi-Cal while already in the hospital.
-The short-term coverage lasts 60 days.4 The HPE Program is temporary, no-cost Medi-Cal while applying for permanent Medi-Cal or other health coverage.
-You must be low income for this program.
-This program is only offered in some hospitals.
-For a list of hospitals and clinics that participating in the HPE program, you can go here: https://www.dhcs.ca.gov/services/medi-cal/eligibility/Pages/HospitalPE.aspx.
-HPE is limited to two (2) periods of presumptive eligibility in a twelve-month period.5
+A program called Hospital Presumptive Eligibility (HPE) allows some people to receive short-term full-scope Medi-Cal while already in the hospital.
+The short-term coverage lasts 60 days.5 The HPE Program is temporary, no-cost Medi-Cal while applying for permanent Medi-Cal or other health coverage.
+You must be low-income for this program.
+During the public health emergency, individuals who are 65 years of age or older, blind, and disabled under 138 percent of the federal poverty level can also apply for HPE.6

 What do I need to apply?